Requirements for Undergraduate Applicants

 - Submit an online application through the Graduate School and pay application fee.
 Please note that online applications for the Fall semester are accepted starting on December 1.

 - After your application and fee have been received by the Graduate School, you will be sent an e-mail with a link to our Electronic Portfolio system.
 Use the information provided in the email to log in and check your online application status.
 On this site you will see a link at the top of the page titled "Submit Portfolio."
+Use this link to upload your portfolio.
+If you experience problems accessing the electronic portfolio system, please download the guide from here.

 - Your portfolio should consist of 20 examples of your best work.
 Images can be labeled and ordered as they are uploaded into our Electronic Portfolio system.
 Each work sample must be labeled with the title of work, medium, size, and date.
 You may include external links to videos as part of your portfolio.